Abraham Bristow: Later maritime career

 After leaving the Auckland Islands in December 1807, Sarah resumed sperm whaling, calling at Norfolk Island for provisions.
 Captain Bristow seems to have formed a friendship with the commandant of the penal colony on the island, Joseph Foveaux.
 They remained in contact and are reported dining together in London in the 1820s.
 Sarah next went to Sydney, arriving in June 1808.
 The vessel then departed for the north, cruising among the Solomon Islands, off Bougainville and Papua New Guinea.
 Bristow refined and corrected observations made by earlier navigators in these waters, later publishing his findings, which were described by Purdy as, "certainly more accurate than those before obtained."
 Bristow also pioneered a new route along the north coast of Papua New Guinea to the Moluccas in Indonesia.
 The cruise also took them to the Solomon Islands, Bougainville and among the hazardous islands and reefs of the Louisiade Archipelago.
 By May 1809 they were between Makassar and Timor.
 On the way home, Sarah was captured by a French privateer on 26 October 1809.
-Three weeks later she was retaken by a British vessel and sent to either Lisbon or Cadiz.
+Three weeks later she was retaken by a British vessel and sent to either Lisbon or Cádiz.
 Bristow was back in London by January 1810.
 He reported to Lord Auckland he had named a group of islands in his honour.
 He also reported the discovery to the Hydrographer of the Admiralty and to the main cartographers in London.
 Purdy published a new chart in 1810 that showed routes from Sydney to China, including Captain Bristow's new track from Port Jackson through Dampier Strait to the Moluccas.

 Bristow's next command was the Yarmouth brig Minerva (101 tons).
 She was a twenty-year-old vessel in poor condition and he remained in charge for a year, in the coasting trade.